 The Ruane Friar Development Center (RFDC) is a multi-purpose building that opened in the fall of 2018 and has significantly enhanced Friar athletics, student services, and College community life.
 The 56,000 square foot facility includes a 15,481 square foot, two-court practice facility for the Friar basketball teams.
 It also features improvements for all student-athletes, including an Innovation Lab, an expanded Canavan Sports Medicine Center, and a student-athlete fueling station.
 Other highlights include an athletic training center, offices, a new Friar Athletics Hall of Fame, and a statue of legendary Providence College Men’s Basketball Coaches Joe Mullaney ‘65 Hon and ‘98 Hon and Dave Gavitt ‘89 Hon, located just outside the main entrance.
 The large patio serves as a useful outdoor function location and an impressive backdrop to the Ray Treacy Track at Hendricken Field.

 Slavin Center, the student union, is one of the main hubs of the Providence College campus and is home to the College’s many student organizations and clubs.
-It also houses a variety of offices and facilities that provide services to students, from the Office of Residence Life and Housing and the Providence College Bookstore to the Center for Career Education and Professional Development, the Dean of Students Office, the Center for Orientation Transitions, and Leadership, the Office of Student Activities and Cultural Programming, and ‘64 Hall, which serves as a meeting room, lecture hall, and function hall.
+It also houses a variety of offices and facilities that provide services to students, from the Office of Residence Life and Housing and the Providence College Bookstore to the Chirico Career Center, the Dean of Students Office, the Center for Orientation Transitions, and Leadership, the Office of Student Activities and Cultural Programming, and ‘64 Hall, which serves as a meeting room, lecture hall, and function hall.
 The Alumni Hall Food Court is accessed through the lower level of Slavin Center.
 The Living Room, in lower Slavin, features a fireplace and is a cozy place to study or hold informal meetings, and Dunkin Donuts is also located in lower Slavin.
 During the academic year, Slavin Center is open twenty-four hours a day, seven days a week.